mattiaswickberg/1dv600-lab/Documentation/Personal_reflections.md

 * What takes time is rarely what you think will take time - it's true about a lot of things in life.
 * Converting information between formats is important, but can be time consuming (my partner who works as a bioinfomatician says that this is mostly what working as a scientist is about).
 * Planning the flow between functions and what information travels is important, but planning the overall architecture is more important than the details.

+# Assignment 3

+## Task 1
+I realise that I will have to give this another overview, not quite understanding exactly what you want me to do here - I find some of phrasing in the tasks of this course to be a bit unclear - it's really the biggest challenge of all thus far - understanding not the theory or the tech, but what you want me to do.
+Not uncommon - I find that is mostly the challenge when teaching myself, regardless of the audience.
+I'll have to come back for another view of this after I've looked at all the lectures and not just the first.